AtomBench: A Benchmarking Framework for Generative Crystal Reconstruction Models in Conventional Superconductors: Methods

-By construction, KLD is greater than zero if $P\neq Q$, and KLD approaches zero as $Q$ approaches $P$.
-This means that a lower KLD corresponds to greater similarity between the predicted and ground-truth lattice parameter histograms.
+This value is widely interpreted as the amount of information lost when the distribution $Q$ approximates the distribution $P$, and we adopt the same interpretation in this study.
+A deeper analysis of Kullback-Leibler Divergence can be found in the original paper, "On Information and Sufficiency" \cite{KLD} by Kullback and Leibler.

-For the third statistical metric, we employ the normalized Root Mean Square Error (RMSE) to evaluate how closely the reconstructed atomic coordinates align with those of the ground-truth structures.
-The RMSE between predicted and reference atomic positions $\hat{\mathbf{r}}_i$ and $\mathbf{r}_i$ is computed as $\mathrm{RMSE} = \sqrt{\frac{1}{N} \sum_{i=1}^{N} \|\mathbf{r}_i - \hat{\mathbf{r}}_i\|^2}$ and then averaged over all matched materials in the held-out test subset.
-Unlike the earlier metrics, there is only one average RMSE value produced for each trained model instance.
-Because interatomic distances vary substantially across materials, the RMSE is normalized by an appropriate structural length scale to ensure comparability across datasets.
-Lower normalized RMSE values indicate that a model more faithfully reproduces the spatial arrangement of atoms within each crystal, providing a direct measure of local structural accuracy that complements the global lattice and distributional metrics.
+For the second statistical metric, we employ the average matched root-mean-squared displacement (RMSD) in Cartesian coordinates between the ground-truth and reconstructed sets.
+The RMSD between predicted and reference atomic positions $\hat{\mathbf{r}}_i$ and $\mathbf{r}_i$ is computed as $\mathrm{RMSD} = \sqrt{\frac{1}{N} \sum_{i=1}^{N} \|\mathbf{r}_i - \hat{\mathbf{r}}_i\|^2}$ and then averaged over all matched materials in the held-out test subset.
+Unlike the earlier metrics, only one mean RMSD is produced for each trained model instance.
+Because interatomic distances vary substantially across materials, we normalize the mean RMSD by an appropriate structural length scale to ensure comparability across datasets.
+Lower normalized mean RMSD values indicate that a model more faithfully reproduces the spatial arrangement of atoms within each crystal, providing a direct measure of local structural accuracy that complements the global lattice and distributional metrics.
+We use pymatgen StructureMatcher with STOL=0.5 to compute RMSD values.
+StructureMatcher compares atomic coordinates relative to the position of a fixed atom and accounts for lattice transformations, translations, and atomic permutations prior to RMSD evaluation.

+{The mean RMSD characterizes only the structures that the StructureMatcher accepts within its tolerance, and it is therefore undefined in practice for models that match few or no structures.
+As a fourth statistical metric, we introduce a continuous, match-rate-independent measure of reconstruction fidelity, which we term the continuous corrected RMSD (ccRMSD).
+This metric is based on the average minimum distance (AMD), a unit-cell-independent isometry invariant of periodic crystals that varies continuously under perturbations of the atomic coordinates~\cite{widdowson2022amd}.
+AMD can be viewed as the average of the pointwise distance distribution (PDD), which characterizes the local environment of each atom through the ordered distances to its neighboring atoms.
+For a crystal $\mathbf{M}$ whose unit cell contains m atoms, the order-k average minimum distance is the vector $\mathrm{AMD}_k(\textbf M)\in\mathbb{R}^{k}$, whose $i$-th component is the average distance from each atom in the unit cell to its $i$-th nearest neighbor in the infinite periodic structure:}

+{ where $d_{ij}$ denotes the distance from atom j to its $i$-th nearest neighbor.
+Because AMD is Lipschitz-continuous with respect to perturbations of the atomic coordinates, small geometric changes produce proportionally small changes in the descriptor~\cite{widdowson2022amd}.
+Consequently, geometrically similar crystal structures are represented by nearby AMD vectors.
+We define ccRMSD over a held-out test set of N target/prediction pairs $\{(\mathbf M_n,\hat{\mathbf M}_n)\}_{n=1}^{N}$ as the root mean square, taken across the entire dataset, of the Chebyshev $(L_\infty)$ distance between the AMD descriptors of each target crystal and its reconstruction:}